dwhan89/camelxstyle/README.md

 <!-- LICENSE -->

 ## License
+* Core implementation is from an excellent work by [rosinality](https://github.com/rosinality) and can be found at https://github.com/rosinality/stylegan2-pytorch

+* Custom CUDA kernel codes are from StyleGAN2 official repostiories: https://github.com/NVlabs/stylegan2

+* Official SWAGAN implementation can be found at https://github.com/rinongal/swagan

+* CAMEL cosmological simulations can be found at https://www.camel-simulations.org/data

+* README template is from https://github.com/othneildrew/Best-README-Template

-Distributed under the MIT License.
+* Any tweaks I made is distributed under the MIT License.
 See `LICENSE` for more information.